-- Arrange the eggplant slices on the parchment-lined baking sheets.
+- Arrange the eggplant slices on a stone baking sheet or a parchment-lined baking sheets.
 Season eggplant with salt, using your clean fingertips to gently press the salt into the eggplant flesh.

-- Spoon a large dollop of marinara sauce on top of each eggplant slice.
+- Remove the eggplant from the stove and spoon a large dollop of marinara sauce on top of each eggplant slice.
 Use the back of a spoon to spread the sauce evenly over the surface of each eggplant slice.